mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Fel also builds starships, mostly commercial ships or freighters, but Fel is a primary shipyard for the UFA and produces a range of vessels ranging from fighters through escorts to the occasional cruiser.
 Some vessels go to less than reputable operators and whilst Fel does not openly build corsairs for pirate bands some of its ‘well-armed merchant ship’ designs are distinctly paramilitary.
 Fel has been known to issue Letters of Marque to the operators of these vessels although it normally distances itself from activities of corsair bands in order to maintain the façade of a civilised power.
 This is important if the world wishes to avoid a raid in force by the Imperial Navy.

-Fel’s cities are mainly underground and tend to be focussed on an industrial or mining centre with supporting infrastructure.
+Fel’s cities are mainly underground and tend to be focussed on an industrial or mining center with supporting infrastructure.
 Some structures protrude above ground level and are either pressurised or protected by a dome, however the majority are fully underground.
 Living quarters would be considered claustrophobic by most humans but public spaces like parks are large and well-kept.

 Khoeurrroe-class FEL ARMED MERCHANT